Maryland campaign: Military situation

 The year 1862 started out well for Union forces in the Eastern Theater.
 George B. McClellan's Army of the Potomac had invaded the Virginia Peninsula during the Peninsula Campaign and by June stood only a few miles outside the Confederate capital at Richmond.
-But, when Robert E. Lee assumed command of the Army of Northern Virginia on June 1, fortunes reversed.
-Lee fought McClellan aggressively in the Seven Days Battles; McClellan lost his nerve, and his army retreated down the Peninsula.
-Lee then conducted the northern Virginia campaign in which he outmaneuvered and defeated Maj.
-Gen. John Pope and his Army of Virginia, most significantly at the Second Battle of Bull Run (Second Manassas).
+However, when Robert E. Lee assumed command of the Army of Northern Virginia on June 1, fortunes reversed.
+Lee attacked McClellan aggressively at the end of June in the Seven Days Battles; McClellan lost his nerve, and his army retreated down the Peninsula.
+In July, Lee then conducted the northern Virginia campaign in which he outmaneuvered and defeated Maj.
+Gen. John Pope and his Army of Virginia, most significantly at the Second Battle of Bull Run (Second Manassas), before McClellan's corps could reinforce Pope.
 Lee's Maryland campaign can be considered the concluding part of a logically connected, three-campaign, summer offensive against Federal forces in the Eastern Theater.

 The Confederates had suffered significant manpower losses in the wake of the summer campaigns.
 Nevertheless, Lee decided his army was ready for a great challenge: an invasion of the North.
-His goal was to reach the major Northern states of Maryland and Pennsylvania, and cut off the Baltimore & Ohio Railroad line that supplied Washington, D.C.
-His movements would threaten Washington and Baltimore, so as to "annoy and harass the enemy."
+His goal was to reach the major Northern states of Maryland and Pennsylvania, and cut off the Baltimore and Ohio Railroad line that supplied Washington, D.C.
+His movements would threaten Washington, D.C., and Baltimore, so as to "annoy and harass the enemy."

 Several motives led to Lee's decision to launch an invasion.
 First, he needed to supply his army and knew the farms of the North had been untouched by war, unlike those in Virginia.
 Moving the war northward would relieve pressure on Virginia.
 Second was the issue of Northern morale.
 Lee knew the Confederacy did not have to win the war by defeating the North militarily; it merely needed to make the Northern populace and government unwilling to continue the fight.
 With the Congressional elections of 1862 approaching in November, Lee believed that an invading army playing havoc inside the North could tip the balance of Congress to the Democratic Party, which might force Abraham Lincoln to negotiate an end to the war.
 He told Confederate President Jefferson Davis in a letter of September 3 that the enemy was "much weakened and demoralized."